sebapersson/petab_sciml/docs/src/format.md

 ### [Neural Network Input Data](@id hdf5_input_structure)

-Input data for ML models are specified in the HDF5 format.
-The HDF5 file should contain a list of entries, where each entry specifies an input ID and the datasets for that input ID.
-Each dataset is the data itself, and optionally the experiment IDs that the data applies to.
-If no experiment IDs are specified, then the dataset will be utilized in all experiments.
-A single input cannot be assigned multiple datasets for the same experiment.
+Array input data for neural network models is specified in HDF5 format.
+Each HDF5 file should contain a list of entries, with each entry defining an input Id and its associated datasets.
+Each dataset consists of the data array and, optionally, the experiment Ids to which it applies.
+If no experiment Ids are provided, the dataset will be applied to all experiments.
+Multiple datasets may not be assigned to the same input for a single experimental condition.

 Below is an example.
 ```